How to Hike Elephant Mountain (Xiangshan) for Epic Taipei Views

 God statue at Tianbao Temple between Elephant and Lion mountains

-After that, it’s only a few steps away to Tiger Mountain Peak (虎山峰, here), which also has an excellent city view.
+Five minutes walk past the temple brings you to the trailhead for Tiger Mountain Peak (虎山峰, here, 144 meters), which also has an excellent city view.

 Nick Kembel selfie with Chinese characters for Elephant Mountain on a red stone behind him